boschglobal/locator_ros_bridge/bosch_locator_bridge/README.md

 #### ROKIT Locator Configuration

-To correctly forward the laser scan data, it is important that `LaserComponent.laserType` is set to `simple`, and that `LaserComponent.laserAddress` is set to the IP address (with port) of the computer the bridge is running.
+To correctly forward the laser scan data, it is important that `ClientSensor.laserType` is set to `simple`, and that `ClientSensor.laserAddress` is set to the IP address (with port) of the computer the bridge is running.

 #### Subscribed Topics